Technigo/project-news-site/README.md

 # News Site

-The assignment was to create a news site.I've created a news website about a music production software creating music synthesizer plug-ins and named it "Magic Synth".
+The assignment was to create a news site.
+I've created a news website about a music production software creating music synthesizer plug-ins and named it "Magic Synth".

 ## The problem